 * Sign up for these free tours and activities at the reception desk.

-* Just in case you missed the tours/activities, the hostel has two other branches, the City Center and Fisherman’s Wharf.
-You are always welcome to hop on their daily activities but make sure to inform the reception.
+* Just in case you missed the tours/activities, the hostel has two other branches, and You are always welcome to hop on their daily activities but make sure to inform the reception.
 Check their respective websites for the day’s events.

 I was billeted in a 4-bed dorm style rooms and it was spacious.
 It has a private bathroom with shower and sink, a closet with hangers and big glass windows that make the room naturally well-lit and ventilated.
 They offer free linens and towels.
 Rooms are cleaned everyday and bathrooms are sparkling clean.
 Each bed is equipped with a lamp and two electrical outputs.
 If you are physically-challenged, there’s an elevator for your convenience.

 Wi-fi signal is pretty fast but can be a pain (it’s like catch-me-if-you-can game during night time) sometimes when you are in the comfort of your bed.
 My three roommates were actually able to get through it without problems but me.
 So, to be fair, it’s either my obsolete iPhone 4S or just the position of my bed?
 LOL… The second room where they moved me on my last night had excellent wifi connection.
 The lounge on the second floor is where everyone hangs out and where wifi speed is real good.